 (c) Upon expiration of the disqualification period, the bank or savings association may reapply for qualification as a qualified public depository.
 If a disqualified bank or savings association is purchased or otherwise acquired by new owners, it may reapply to the Chief Financial Officer to be a qualified public depository prior to the expiration date of the disqualification period.
 Redesignation as a qualified public depository may occur only after the Chief Financial Officer has determined that all requirements for holding public deposits under the law have been met.
+History.-s.
+8, ch.
+87-409; s.
+15, ch.
+91-244; s.
+292, ch.
+2003-261.

-280.054 Administrative penalty in lieu of suspension or disqualification.-
+280.054 Administrative penalty in lieu of suspension or disgualification.-